t0ny4/MazeBall/README.md

 # Maze Ball

-A modern, partial re-implementation of Astray [[https://github.com/wwwtyro/Astray](https://github.com/wwwtyro/Astray)] with a couple of extra features.
+A modern re-implementation of Astray [[https://github.com/wwwtyro/Astray](https://github.com/wwwtyro/Astray)] with a couple of extra features.

 ---